rantahar/introduction-to-mpi/_episodes/13-tips-and-best-practices.md

 Once you have a working code only optimise the important parts.
 Use a profiler to determine where the program spends its time.
-Spend you time on the same lines of code.
+Spend your time on the same lines of code.
 Keep everything else nice, clean and readable.